bevy-cheatbook/bevy-cheatbook/src/features/coords.md

 (graphic modifed and used with permission; original by [@FreyaHolmer](https://twitter.com/FreyaHolmer))

----

-Also beware of a common pitfall when working in 2D: [the camera must be positioned at a far away Z coordinate (=999.9 by default), or you might not be able to see your sprites!][pitfall::2d-camera-z]

 ## UI

 For UI, Bevy follows the same convention as most other UI toolkits, the Web, etc.